George Wither: Works

-His extant writings, noted by Thomas Park in Brydges's British Bibliographer, number over a hundred.
-Wither wrote, generally, in a pure English idiom, and preferred the reputation of "rusticity".
-According to the Dunciad "Withers, Ward, and Gildon rest" together "Safe, where no Critics damn, no duns molest".
+Wither's extant writings number over a hundred, as noted by Thomas Park in Brydges's British Bibliographer.
+Wither generally wrote in a pure English idiom, and preferred the reputation of "rusticity".
+According to Alexander Pope's poem The Dunciad, "Withers, Ward, and Gildon rest" together "Safe, where no Critics damn, no duns molest".

 Pastoral and later satires

-He was early known in the pastoral genre.
+Wither was known in the pastoral genre.
 He had figured as one of the interlocutors, Roget, in his friend William Browne's Shepherds Pipe, with which were bound up eclogues by other poets, among them one by Wither.
-During his imprisonment he wrote what may be regarded as a continuation of Browne's work, The Shepherd's Hunting (printed 1615)—eclogues in which the two poets appear as Willie and Roget (in later editions Philarete).
+During his imprisonment, Wither wrote what may be regarded as a continuation of Browne's work, The Shepherd's Hunting (printed 1615), eclogues in which the two poets appear as Willie and Roget (in later editions Philarete).
 It is largely allegorical.
-The fourth of these eclogues contains a famous passage in praise of poetry; the poets are explicit that pastoral is just a preliminary to other work.
+The fourth of these eclogues contains a famous passage in praise of poetry; the poets are explicit in their belief that pastoral writing is just a preliminary to other work.

-In 1615, the year of his release from prison and admission to Lincoln's Inn, Wither printed privately Fidelia, a love elegy, of which there is a unique copy in the Bodleian Library.
+In 1615, the year of his release from prison and admission to Lincoln's Inn, Wither privately printed Fidelia, a love elegy, of which there is a single extant copy held by the Bodleian Library.
 Other editions of this book, which contained the lyric "Shall I, wasting in despair", appeared in 1617 and 1619.

-In 1621, he returned to the satiric vein with Wither's Motto: Nec habeo, nec careo, nec curo (Latin for "I have not, I want not, I care not").
-It was said to be libellous, and Wither, for the second time, was imprisoned, but shortly afterwards released.
+In 1621, Wither returned to the satiric vein with Wither's Motto: Nec habeo, nec careo, nec curo (Latin for "I have not, I want not, I care not").
+It was said to be libellous, and Wither was imprisoned for the second time, but was released shortly afterwards.

-In 1622 appeared his Faire-Virtue, The Mistresse of Phil Arete, a long panegyric of a mistress, partly real, partly allegorical, written chiefly in seven-syllabled verse.
+In 1622, Wither wrote Faire-Virtue, The Mistresse of Phil Arete, a long panegyric of a mistress, partly real, partly allegorical, written chiefly in seven-syllable verse.